 - Poverty, homelessness, and family instability

 If you or someone you know needs support to navigate life’s challenges, call 515-282-YESS (9377) any time to speak with a caring member of our team.
 Our 24-hour access line can provide resources, guidance, and connection to YESS’ entire network of services.

-to read our Annual Report and learn about the lives we impacted in 2019.
+to read our Impact Report and learn about the lives we changed in 2020.

 Click here for recent Form 990s or Contact Us to request a copy